The Trial Helper Certification Program has three primary goals:

 National level 1 upgrades:

-Level 1 upgrades must be done at a National level Seminar/Certification under the LV OFG, Helpers must pass with a minimum rating of (SG) very good.
+Level 1 upgrades must be done under the LV OfG, Helpers must pass with a minimum rating of (SG) very good.

-*To maintain any level of certification you must be a current DVG member in good standing and work at least (1) Trial or Seminar every (3) years*
+*To maintain any level of certification you must be a current DVG member in good standing and work at least 4 dogs in a trial or Seminar every (3) years*

 Honorary status is for any level 1 Helper that is retired or injured and can no longer maintain National Championship level work.

 Emeritus status is for our elite level 1 Helpers, who have served as KG or LV OfG, been selected for KG and LV Championships, mentored multiple Helpers who have also worked our Championships, and are now retiring after years of service to LV America.
 All nominees must be approved by our LV OfG and LRO.

 If you fail to perform at a trial in a fair, equitable, consistent, and safe manner in accordance with the DHV rules, you may be sanctioned, as follows:

 1. The trial judge may take your “Helfer Sportpass.”
 If the KG OfG or the LV OfG sees the violation, they may also take your pass.
 The LV OfG may suspend or cancel your “Helfer Sportpass,” depending on the violation.
 The trial judge or KG OfG should take your pass and return it to the LV OfG if your violation is flagrant, or if it is impossible to adequately judge the dogs’ protection skills based on your work.
 All infractions will be reviewed by the LV OfG, who makes the final decision on your status.
 The LV OfG can develop a corrective action plan and place conditions on you to help you regain your pass, or to have it reissued.